Table of Contents

 Respite Care offers short-term home care assistance intended to relieve a primary caregiver of their responsibilities to help avoid caregiver burnout.

-In additional to the above services, ASA Services might also include other benefits.
+In additional to the above services, LTSS Services might also include other benefits.

-It is most efficient to begin the application process by contacting your Adult Services and Aging Regional Office.
+It is most efficient to begin the application process by contacting your LTSS Regional Office.
 A complete list of offices, contact information and the geographic areas they serve is available here.